oanda/pl-api-streaming/README.md

 You may need to change the permissions of this file to run it:
 > chmod 755 streaming.pl

-Update the following values in the connect_to_stream method in streaming.py
+Update the following values in the connect_to_stream method in streaming.pl

 * environment
 * accounts